 “Like Thom, he is very quick, but also very brave, and he certainly didn’t shy away from the physical stuff and wants to get involved,” said the Glasgow Warriors coach.

 Isles felt he had grounded the ball and there was some debate as to whether he dropped it backwards or not, but the referee’s interpretation was that the try wasn’t scored, so Isles’ big moment was blundered.

-View a candid interview with him on page two of this post, where he talks about his move to Glasgow, the non-try itself and how he had to change his 'spikes' to be able to move properly.
+View a candid interview with him lower down, where he talks about his move to Glasgow, the non-try itself and how he had to change his ‘spikes’ to be able to move properly.

 Thanks and credit to bordersrugby.net